 Laravel’s Valet tool makes spinning up a local development environment quick and painless for OS X users.
-Valet uses the Caddy web server, PHP 7, along with MariaDB.
+Valet uses Nginx, PHP 7, along with MariaDB.
 It can be installed in just a few minutes with Homebrew and Composer.

 Valet or Trellis

 We recommend using Trellis to have dev/prod parity, but sometimes you need something quick and fast for testing or a demonstration.
 Instead of having to wait for a